tobalo/immutable-news-api/README.md

    The API will be available at `http://localhost:8000`.

 ## Docker Setup
+*The lxml dependency requires system dependencies to be installed.
+Additional setup may be required on some systems.*
 1. Build the Docker image:
    ```
    docker build -t immutable-news-api .